simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

   Functions like `highlight` or `bm25` are available as well.
 - `moor_ffi`: Enables support for functions that are only available when using `moor_ffi`.
 This contains `pow`, `sqrt` and a variety of trigonometric functions.
 Details on those functions are available [here]({{ "../Other engines/vm.md#moor-only-functions" }}).
+- `math`: Assumes that sqlite3 was compiled with [math functions](https://www.sqlite.org/lang_mathfunc.html).
+  This module is largely incompatible with the `moor_ffi` module.

 ## Recommended options